aabduul/alx-system_engineering-devops/0x00-shell_basics/README.md

-Current dir contents in a long format
+Current dir contents, hidden files starting with . in long format